 The Occupations In-Demand (OID) and Express Entry (EE) programs are for those who have education and work experience in an in-demand occupation.
-Eligible occupations must fall under the following National Occupational Classification (NOC) Matrix levels:
+Eligible occupations must fall under the following National Occupational Classification (NOC) TEER levels:

 Type your job title into the Quick Search field to see which NOC codes apply to you.
 SINP Staff cannot tell you what NOC to select.
 You need to review each occupation's job duties, responsibilities, employment and educational requirements and then choose the one that most closely matches your education and work experience so that your application is not found ineligible.